-At the most basic level, Money Habitudes is a card game or an online activity.
-One is presented with 54 different statements about money (for example: “When I go shopping, I have to buy something” or “I will spend a lot of time and energy to get a better deal”) that fall under six core Money Habitudes.
+A player is presented with 54 different statements about money (e.g. “When I go shopping, I have to buy something,” or “I will spend a lot of time and energy to get a better deal”) that fall under six core Money Habitudes.

 You decide whether you agree or disagree with each statement by sorting the cards into three piles: